Lionel Long: Television and film

-Homicide

 Long's best-known TV role came in 1968 when he appeared on police procedural program Homicide as Detective Bert Costello.
 His character was planned for only a few episodes, but Long's popularity was so great that he remained on the hit show all season and appeared in 49 episodes between 1968 and 1969.
 His character was eventually killed in a mine collapse.

 Following his success on Homicide, Long appeared on other Crawford Productions and other programs.

-Film

-Having dabbled in acting on TV since 1961 (Whiplash and Riptide), Long went to London in 1964 for a cameo appearance in The Amorous Adventures of Moll Flanders, starring Kim Novak in the title role.
+Having dabbled in acting on TV since 1961 (Whiplash and Riptide), Long went to London in 1964 to shoot for a cameo appearance in The Amorous Adventures of Moll Flanders, starring Kim Novak in the title role.

 Long played the role of the father (Charles Dawson) in the Australian 1976 Columbia feature film Barney, also starring Spike Milligan and Sean Kramer and directed by David Waddington.

 Long chose to live in New York to complete his studies in the Stanislavski Method of Acting, at The Studio of Acting, with critically acclaimed teacher Stella Adler, alongside greats such as Melanie Griffith and Tom Waits.
 Adler also produced alumni such as Marlon Brando, Robert De Niro, Harvey Keitel, Salma Hayek, and Mark Ruffalo.

-On completion of Long's studies and honing a true lifelong respect and friendship with Stella, he returned to Australia.
+After completing his studies, Long returned to Australia.
 Long taught the Stanislavski method at his own Actors Studios, within his various campuses based around Sydney.
 Long arranged for his students to travel to Los Angeles once a year to practice and learn more about the actor's craft with a range of selected teachers.
 Long also organised for up and coming screenwriters to spend time with well-known Hollywood screenwriters to discuss intricate screenwriting techniques, editing and scriptwriting for screen.

 Long spent part of his time in Los Angeles, teaching the Stanislavski Method by invitation from the AFTRA in Los Angeles, for students in the US, who further wanted to develop their understanding and application of the method.
 Long, at this time, was also selected to be on the voting panel for the Academy Awards.